-The Director of Finance may make or institute any enquiries he deems appropriate concerning the financial standing and financial suitability of approved contractors.
+The Chief Financial Officer may make or institute any enquiries they deem appropriate concerning the financial standing and financial suitability of approved contractors.
 The Director of Estates and Facilities will similarly make such enquiries as is felt appropriate to be satisfied as to their technical competence.